Ця сторінка також доступна українською.

 [is] also singing Eli, Eli, the ever popular Yiddish theater hit that was practically an anthem one hundred years ago.
 Wunderkind cantors were not uncommon.
-One of the most famous was Moses Mirsky, who moved to London and became one of the most respected voice teachers at one of the big conservatories there.
+Among the most famous was Moses Mirsky, who moved to London and became one of the most respected voice teachers at one of the big conservatories there.
 Alto boys were really beloved because when they grew up they became tenors, and duets between the cantor and an alto soloist were very common.

 So Rohatyn was not completely off the map of Jewish religious music in the early 20th century.